Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 #### Flexible types

 Kotlin, being a multi-platform language, needs to support transparent interoperability with platform-dependent code.
 However, this presents a problem in that some platforms may not support null safety the way Kotlin does.
 To deal with this, Kotlin supports *gradual typing* in the form of flexible types.

 A flexible type represents a range of possible types between type $L$ (lower bound) and type $U$ (upper bound), written as $(L..U)$.
-One should note flexible types are abstract and *non-denotable*, i.e., one cannot explicitly declare a variable with flexible type, these types are created by the type system when needed.
+One should note flexible types are *non-denotable*, i.e., one cannot explicitly declare a variable with flexible type, these types are created by the type system when needed.

 To represent a well-formed flexible type, $(L..U)$ should satisfy the following conditions.